-English Language Arts (K-5)
+English Language Arts (K-8)

-The Cranbury School District utilizes a structured literacy approach that integrates the newest science of reading (SOR) practices with the best of balanced literacy.
+The Cranbury School District utilizes a structured literacy approach in grades K-2 that integrates the newest science of reading (SOR) practices with the best of balanced literacy.
 We believe in the importance of providing the best possible start through a foundational skills program (K-2) that addresses the many threads of Scarborough's reading rope.

 K-5 TCRWP Units of Study Curriculum Maps